derkreature/IBLBaker/README.md

 "Cancel" Button
 The cancel button forces the IBLProbe to be marked valid and no further computation will take place until either a dependency to the probe is altered or "Compute" is clicked on.

-"Load Asset" Button / Test models
-The default test asset (the pistol) can be replaced.
-Additionally, you can specify the default model location in the application config file by specifying the path to the asset to the "DefaultAsset" attribute.
-It is recommended that you use fbx files for your test model.
-The asset must have all textures used by the model available in the same directory that the fbx file exists.
-The asset should have albedo, normal and specular maps setup.
-The specular map should be in the format of R/M/AO/Cavity: where Red = Roughness, Green = Metal, Blue = AO, A = Cavity.
-If you work using a glossiness pipeline you can should change the attribute "SpecularWorkflow" to SpecularWorkflow="GlossMetal" in the application config file.

 Tweak Parameters
 --------------